makersacademy/news-summary-challenge/README.md

 [click](https://news_summary_kierepkae.surge.sh)

 ```
-Simply click on the header of articles that interests you and read full article
+Simply click on the header of article that interests you and read full text.
 ```

 ## User Stories